Openscapes Mindset

 Redefine collaborators & community – beyond your own discipline/institution

-Redefine collaborators to include folks that don’t work on the same projects or deliverables than you - this starts with other folks in your research group or lab.
+Redefine collaborators to include folks that don’t work on the same projects or deliverables than you - this starts with other folks in your research group.
 And it extends to strangers on the internet doing wildly different things than you are but united by the need to manage, analyze, and communicate around data.

 Redefining collaborators and community opens opportunities for new perspectives, tools, methods, ideas, colleagues, allies, friends, jobs.

 “Future Us” builds from the idea of “Future You/Future Self” being your most important collaborator (see Wilson et al 2017) but with a team science mindset promoting diversity, equity, inclusion, and belonging.
 How can you work today so that someone other than yourself could reproduce/contribute tomorrow?
 We describe this more in Lowndes et al. 2019.
-Cannot emphasize how critical these concepts are.
-Work now so that you can succeed later (whether that’s this afternoon or 4 years from now, whether it’s for you or someone you don’t know who will pick up where you left off).
+This mindset is really critical for progress: how you can work now so that you can succeed later (whether that’s this afternoon or 4 years from now, whether it’s for you or someone you don’t know who will pick up where you left off).

 Reimagine challenges